 Other Roles and Interests

-Acting in a capacity which is separate to its role as principal for FX and/or PM transactions, Deutsche Bank may enter into other transactions with a customer, provide finance to a customer, act as a customer’s agent, advise a customer on a transaction, or enter into transactions or perform such roles for third parties in transactions in relation to which a customer is a party (“Other Transactions”).
-When acting in such a capacity Deutsche Bank’s role as principal in relation to FX and PM transactions with a customer, as set out above, is unaffected.
+Acting in a capacity which is separate to its role as principal for FX and/or metals transactions, Deutsche Bank may enter into other transactions with a customer, provide finance to a customer, act as a customer’s agent, advise a customer on a transaction, or enter into transactions or perform such roles for third parties in transactions in relation to which a customer is a party (“Other Transactions”).
+When acting in such a capacity Deutsche Bank’s role as principal in relation to such FX and/or metals transactions with a customer, as set out above, is unaffected.

-This continues to apply when DB is providing FX and/or PM transactions as hedging (“Hedging Transactions”) in relation to Other Transactions (to such customer or to third parties) and Deutsche Bank will act as a principal in relation to any Hedging Transaction.
+This continues to apply when Deutsche Bank is providing FX and/or metals transactions as hedging (“Hedging Transactions”) in relation to Other Transactions (to such customer or to third parties) and Deutsche Bank will act as a principal in relation to any Hedging Transaction.
 Deutsche Bank may enter into Hedging Transactions with more than one party to an Other Transaction or any similar transaction to which Deutsche Bank is not a party.

 Customer Trade Requests

 A customer may submit its trade request in the form of an order or an instruction.
 Deutsche Bank is not under any obligation to accept and act upon any customer trade request in any form (including voice and electronic), subject to any applicable terms and conditions.
 Except as may be required by such terms and conditions or applicable law, Deutsche Bank may return an accepted trade request to the customer at any time, and acceptance of a trade request does not oblige Deutsche Bank to enter into any transaction with a customer, in whole or in part.

 Market risk is considered transferred to a customer at the time the relevant trade request is filled by Deutsche Bank and this may be prior to receipt of communication by a customer in relation to the relevant transaction.